Home Vancouver Monthly Calendar Metro Vancouver Cycling Races Rotary Ride for Rescue Cycling Race at Cypress Mountain

 The Rotary Ride for Rescue is a fundraising road and mountain bike race up West Vancouver’s Cypress Mountain in aid of North Shore Search and Rescue.

 Also known by some as the Cypress Mountain Hill Climb, the event takes place in June each year.
-In 2023 it’s on Saturday, June 10th.
+In 2024, the ride takes place on Saturday, June 8th.

 Participants in the ride are encouraged to raise a minimum of $100 each (but hopefully more).
 Funds raised benefit North Shore Rescue as well as humanitarian projects of the Rotary Club of West Vancouver Sunrise.

-To sign up to participate or make a donation, visit the event’s official website at rotaryrideforrescue.org.
+To sign up to participate in a future ride or to make a donation, visit the event’s official website at rotaryrideforrescue.org.
 To see a video of the event from a past year, click Ride Video.

 This article contains the following information about the race: